openlibhums/memory-alpha/content/pages/support/guides/workflow-author.md

 - Section
    This refers to the type of article the paper is (e.g., research article, book review, editorial, etc.).
 - Licence
-   This is usually disabled if the journal only accepts one license type.
+   This is usually disabled if the journal only accepts one licence type.
 - Keywords
    You can add keywords to your article to help people discover it.
 To add keywords, type the word or phrase into the textbox and press 'Enter' to add it.
 If you wish to delete a keyword, click the **X** icon next to it within the textbox.
 Keywords can include spaces and special characters.